winpython/winpython/README.rst

     * "Large strings" special build (http://nsis.sourceforge.net/Special_Builds)
     * with TextReplace plugin installed

-* PyQt4/5 is required to execute WinPython Control Panel/Ipython Qt and Qt related packages for both WinPython 2.x and 3.x releases. if not installed, these packages will not execute.
+* PyQt4/5 or Pyside2 is required to execute WinPython Control Panel/Ipython Qt and Qt related packages. if not installed, these packages will not execute.

 Installation